Articles of Incorporation and Rules

 2. The provisions of the proviso to Paragraph 1 of the preceding Article shall apply mutatis mutandis to the calculation of the amount of carryover funds pursuant to the provisions of the preceding Paragraph

-(Rebate of surplus)
+(Rebate of Surplus)

 2. Usage rebates will be made according to the amount of usage of the association's business by the member in each business year